 Finding a Stargate

 To gain the ability to travel to distant planets, you will first need a Stargate.
 It is an advanced technology, so you cannot build it yourself (yet).
 You need to find it somewhere.
-All information has been lost in the mists of time You could employ an Archeologist villager to help you.
-But first, you must attract his attention, perhaps with some valuable relic.
+All information has been lost in the mists of time.
+You could employ an Archeologist villager to help you.
+But first, you must get his interest, perhaps with some valuable relic.

 [Spoiler] A cheat way to find a Stargate using a command